2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Go to the Truc Lam Pagoda by cable car.
 Visit the many temples on the expansive grounds and enjoy the serenity of the quiet mountain retreat.
 Leave the peacefulness and enter a bizarre world at the Hang Nga Crazy House.
 Half-house/half-hotel, the grounds are like Alice in Wonderland meets Salvador Dali in Candy Land.

-Next, head to Xuan Huong Lake and – if time permits – walk along the north side to the Dalat Flower Gardens at the opposite end of the lake.
+Next, head to Xuan Huong Lake and – if time permits – walk along the north side to the Dalat Flower Gardens.
 For dinner, wander the Dalat Night Market and try whatever tempts you!

 Pro Tip: Use our guide of Things To Do in Dalat to plan all of your visit.